Mobilpadde/nim-slimdown/README.md

 ## About

-A simple form of markdown extended with attributes [nim-slimdown](https://github.com/ruivieira/nim-slimdown)
+A simple form of markdown extended with attributes, based on [nim-slimdown](https://github.com/ruivieira/nim-slimdown)

 ## Building